hlc1209/ecem202a_project/README.md

 * software/ for code used in your project
 * data/ for data data used in your project

-You may add additional folders as necessary.
+You may add additional folders as necessary

 # Website URL
 https://hlc1209.github.io/ecem202a_project/